josipcodes/dead-by-daylight/README.md

 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Favicon](http://tools.dynamicdrive.com/favicon) used to generate the tab icon.
 - [YouTube](https://www.youtube.com) used to generate the iframe code.
+- [YouTube](https://fontawesome.com) used to obtain icons featured within the navigation element.

 ## Testing